 A Classic Summer Dessert

-The recipe of the pie crust is a classic pate brisee that is versatile and can be used in any pie recipe, no matter if these recipes are savory or sweet.
+The pie crust recipe is a classic pate brisee that is versatile and can be used in any pie recipe, whether these recipes are savory or sweet.

-In Eastern Europe, people also make a liqueur, out of these sour cherries, that is made with sugar and alcohol.
-Very good, if you ask me.
+In Eastern Europe, people also make a liqueur from these sour cherries with sugar and alcohol.
+It's delicious if you ask me.

 For the crust: